jiangsheng/jiangsheng.github.io/docs/games/axis_and_allies/regiments/mechanized_regiment.rst

 ----------------------------------------------
 Rocket Truck Regiment
 ----------------------------------------------
+.. _axis_and_allies_regiment_mechanized_rocket_truck:

 USSR only, requires Artillery Brigade and Rocket Truck upgrade.
 It is also mix of infantry, halftracks and tank with a focus on rocket truck.
 However the rocket truck does large area but minimal damage, and has a long reloading cool down, making them unsuitable for defending a single enemy regiment.
 It is best used on offense as support.

 ----------------------------------------------
 Tankette Regiment
 ----------------------------------------------
 JPN only, requires Motor Pool with Tankette upgrade.
 It is a hybrid between a commander tank and 4 AP halftracks, both fast, making it the fastest tank regiment in the game.
 It does not offer much else, though, use it to repel enemy halftracks.
 It can be built at either mechanized or armor HQs.
+In terms of resistance the whole regiment has tank resistance, that is, 75% gunfire and 25% explosive.

 .. csv-table:: Mechanized Regiments
    :file: mechanized_regiment.csv